thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/troubleshooting.md

 ### Kafka Queue: Consumer Group Message Lag

-You can use the log shown below to identify any issues with the processing of messages or other parts of the MQTT broker infrastructure.
+You can use the log shown below to identify any issues with the processing of messages or other parts of TBMQ infrastructure.
 Since Kafka is used for MQTT message processing and other major parts of the system, such as `client sessions`, `client subscriptions`, `retained messages`, etc., you can analyze the overall state of the broker.

-The ThingsBoard MQTT broker provides the ability to monitor whether the rate of producing messages to Kafka is faster than the rate of consuming and processing them.
+TBMQ provides the ability to monitor whether the rate of producing messages to Kafka is faster than the rate of consuming and processing them.
 In such cases, you will experience a growing latency for message processing.
 To enable this functionality, ensure that Kafka consumer-stats are enabled (see the **queue.kafka.consumer-stats** section of the [Configuration properties](/docs/mqtt-broker/install/config/)).